Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 The long list of misdeeds

-So who were those guys anyway?
-They would start to show up at the isolated farms around the country, one by one, thirteen days before Christmas, and cause all of the sorts of trouble.
+So, who were those guys?
+They would start to show up at the isolated farms around the country, one by one, thirteen days before Christmas, and cause all sorts of trouble.
 The first one to arrive was Stekkjastaur (Enclosure Post).
 He had stiff legs, so his way of walking was strange.
 This disabled “Yule lad” was despised as he made it his habit to suck the milk directly from sheep udders.
 He stole this valuable source of nourishment straight from the mouths of babies.

 Skyr Glutton wasn´t very sanitary when he stole the precious source of protein from the hungry peasants at Christmas.